 Architect's Statement: The proposed project is conceived as the keystone of the Heart of the City Specific Plan.
-Designed with a traditional town square focus, civic, commercial office, and recreational uses are mixed to create a pedestrian-oriented environment in a park-like setting.
+Designed with a traditional town square focus, civic, commercial/ office, and recreational uses are mixed to create a pedestrian-oriented environment in a park-like setting.
 The proposed public sector uses include a city hall, a library, and a community center.
-The private sector uses include retail shops, restaurants, a theater, a 150-room hotel, a daycare center, and commercial/office space.

-The Centre's design will be architecturally compatible with and functionally complementary to the new San Marcos State University south of State Route 78.
-A light rail system connecting the two sites will be architecturally consistent with the Town Centre design them e.
+The private sector uses include retail shops, restaurants, a theater, a 150-room hotel, a daycare center, and compatible with and functionally complementary to the new San Marcos State University south of State Route 78.
+A light rail system connecting the two sites will be architecturally consistent with the Town Centre design theme.